dhruvesh-patel/spring-boot-aws-sns/README.md

 GET http://localhost:8721/sendNotification
 ```

-When you do this, SNS Topic will receive email subject and email body to all email thats have subscribed to topic.
+When you do this, SNS Topic will receive email subject and email body to all email that have subscribed to topic.